fast-reflexes/better-react-mathjax/README.md

 the UI if it has a lot to typeset, the typesetting taking place before the browser paints the updates cannot be guaranteed.
 In most situations however, it should.

+The MathJax library by default typesets the entire page when it has been downloaded, unless instructed explicitly not to do so.
+However, given React and its dynamic nature, with existing content being rerendered and new content being added, math likely needs to be typeset more often than that; at a minimum when a component is mounted and sometimes also as a result of dynamic updates of an existing component.
+Since this does't coincide with initial page load, math rerendered or added after this moment would not get typeset.
+This is where the `MathJax` component plays an important part by explicitly typesetting its content whenever a change might have occurred.

 # TypeScript types #
 This project has both its own types and MathJax types included in the package.
 For MathJax version 2, a refactored and updated version of [`@types/mathjax`](https://www.npmjs.com/package/@types/mathjax) is used whereas for MathJax version 3, this package